 Consumers are going to remember 80% of what they see and only a staggering 20% of what they read. (eCommerce platforms)

-The percentage of consumers that said the quality of website photos is the most important feature.
+75% of consumers said the quality of website photos is the most important feature.

-The percentage of consumers that want to see the alternative angles of your product.
+66% of consumers want to see the alternative angles of your product.

-The percentage of consumers that want to zoom in on the product photo.
+61% of consumers want to zoom in on the product photo.